On the isotropy stratification of a real representation of a compact Lie group: Algebraic background

-In the material we will present, we will constantly deal with two types of groups: \begin{description} \item[Compact Lie groups] they admit automatically a faithful representation~\cite[Theorem III.4.1]{BD1985}, and thanks to Weyl's unitary trick, this representation can be chosen unitary.
-Besides, every continuous finite-dimensional representation of $G$ is fully irreducible, i.e. splits as a direct sum of irreducible representations. \item[Complex reductive groups] they are complex Lie groups admitting a faithful complex analytic representations and such that every finite-dimensional analytic representation splits as a direct sum of irreducible representations. \end{description}
+In the material we will present, we will constantly deal with two types of groups:

+-- Compact Lie groups: they admit automatically a faithful representation~\cite[thm.
+III.4.1]{BD1985}, and thanks to Weyl's unitary trick, this representation can be chosen unitary.
+Besides, every continuous finite-dimensional representation of a compact Lie group is fully irreducible, i.e. splits as a direct sum of irreducible representations.
-It turns out that both type of groups are closely linked through the process of complexification, which will be detailed in \ref{complex}.
-More precisely, complex reductive groups are exactly complexifications of compact Lie groups~\cite[Theorem 4.31]{Lee2002}.
-The idea behind this link is that Weyl's unitary trick allows to prove that a complex Lie group is reductive as soon as it contains a Zariski dense compact subgroup (see for instance~\cite[Lemma 6.2.7]{LPot1997}).
-Lastly, if $G \subset \mathrm{GL}_n(\CC)$ is reductive, then, $G$ is automatically an algebraic subgroup of $\mathrm{GL}(n, \CC)$~\cite[Theorem 5.11]{Lee2002}.

-Let $G$ be a real (resp.\ complex) Lie group, and let $K=\RR$ (resp.\ $K=\CC$).
-The linear action of $G$ on a $K$-vector space $V$ extends naturally to the polynomial algebra $K[V]$ via the formula

-for every polynomial $p \in K[V]$ and every vector $v \in V$.
-The set of all polynomials that are invariants under the action of $G$ is a subalgebra of $K[V]$ denoted by $K[V]^{G}$ and called the \emph{invariant algebra} of $V$.